mnewswanger/www-mikenewswanger-com/content/resume.md

                 <div class="col-md-6 ">
                     <div class="featured-item career-box text-center">
                         <div class="title text-uppercase">
-                            <h4>Guetzli Image Optimization</h4>
+                            <h4>On-Premises Kubernetes Deployment (2018)</h4>
                         </div>
                         <div class="desc">
-                            <p>Designed a distributed system to bulk-process over nine million images on our web properties.
-Utilized Google Container Engine to distribute processing across 3,600 containers across three regions, and maintained an average of over 99% CPU utilization, allowing it to complete nearly two years’ processor time in under 3 days.
-Wrote a high-performance queueing system, download queue, worker processes, and downloaders and distributed via containers both on-premise and in cloud infrastructure.
-This reduced our image sizes by about 80% on average.</p>
+                            <p>Created Ansible playbooks and go tooling to manage on-premises Kubernetes clusters.
+Clusters are deployed with full encryption and authentication--TLS server identification, TLS client authentication, and Kubernetes RBAC permissions.
+Minimal configuration is needed to alter an existing cluster or add another to any environment.
+Haproxy Kubefigurator tool is used to configure load balancers to expose services outside the cluster.</p>
-                            <p>Golang - Kubernetes - Google Cloud</p>
+                            <p>Ansible - Golang - Bare Metal</p>
                         </div>
                     </div>
                 </div>
                 <div class="col-md-6 ">
                     <div class="featured-item career-box text-center">
                         <div class="title text-uppercase">
-                            <h4>DDE-CTL</h4>
+                            <h4>Docker Development Environment (2016)</h4>
                         </div>
                         <div class="desc">
-                            <p>Developed a system utilizing Docker for developers to build and scale local development environments.
-It provides easier and faster deployment, lower resource consumption while running, and greater consistency between developers than previously used solutions.
+                            <p>Designed and developed a local, synchronous orchestration system for containers allowing developers to quickly build and scale local development environments.
+It provides faster, more consistent deployments, lower resource overhead, and greater consistency between developers than previously used solutions.
 It was designed with scalability in mind and is easy to extend to handle additional projects and increases in project scope.
 Its artifacts are human readable and can be modified by the developers to fit their needs.</p>
                             <p>Golang - Docker</p>
                         </div>
                     </div>